gauravtiwari2509/git-playground/Readme.md

-# Git Playground
+# Git Workshop competiton

-This is a file that demonstrates working with git

-- Checklist:
-- [ ] Stashing
-- [ ] Reset
-- [ ] Fork and PR workflows
+Welcome to the git workshop competition.